-In the survey of 5000 employees, 34 per cent said they would be unprepared for unexpected financial costs or a loss of income. **In a separate survey, almost 30 per cent confessed to regularly running out of money before pay day.
-One in seven people would struggle to pay their mortgage if it was just £99 more per month.
+In the survey of 5000 employees, 34 per cent said they would be unprepared for unexpected financial costs or a loss of income. **In a separate survey, almost 30 per cent said they were regularly running out of money before payday.
+One in seven said they would struggle to pay their mortgage if it was just £99 more per month.

 Yet with access to the right information, it is possible for employees to improve how they manage their money, resulting in less anxiety and more productivity at work.

-MB Associates is offering free financial workshops to improve the wellbeing of employees and enhance employers’ benefits packages.
-Our informative, friendly workshops will offer fee-free mortgage and financial advice to your staff to help them save money and gain greater control over their finances.
+MB Associates is offering financial health coaching to improve the wellbeing of employees and enhance employers’ benefits packages.
+Our informative, friendly workshops will offer practical tips to help your staff save money and regain control over their finances.

 For insurance business we offer products from a choice of insurers.